zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 any variety of values we can dream about.

-The most basic ``Iterator`` has only ``.pull-one`` method that generates a single value, or returns [`IterationEnd`](https://docs.perl6.org/type/Iterator#IterationEnd) when it has no values to produce.
+The most basic ``Iterator`` has only ``.pull-one`` method that generates a single value and returns [`IterationEnd`](https://docs.perl6.org/type/Iterator#IterationEnd) when it has no more values to produce.
 It's not permitted to call ``.pull-one`` again, once it generated [`IterationEnd`](https://docs.perl6.org/type/Iterator#IterationEnd) and we can write our ``.pull-one`` methods with the expectation that will never